-Hybrid blockchain networks are essentially a combination of public and private blockchains in that they are centrally governed, but require a public blockchain to perform certain transaction validations.
+Hybrid networks are essentially a combination of public and private blockchains in that they are centrally governed, but require a public blockchain to perform certain transaction validations.

 The second thing to know is that blockchains require something called a consensus mechanism to function.
 In simple terms, a consensus mechanism is a blockchain protocol that helps verify and validate transactions.
-There are two types of consensus mechanism:
+There are two types of consensus mechanisms:

-Proof of Stake (PoS) came about as an answer to this problem.
+Proof of Stake came about as an answer to this energy problem.
 This method requires less computing power because validators (the ones solving the math problems) “bid” to do so, rather than the first-come-first-serve approach of PoW.

 The blockchain transaction process

-Let’s say Person X wants to send some crypto to Person Y. Person X will go into their wallet and fill in the details of the transfer.
+Let's say Person X wants to send some crypto (like Bitcoin) to Person Y. Person X will go into their wallet and fill in the details of the transfer.
 This transaction request is broadcast to the global network of nodes.
 The network will then solve those complex mathematical problems we discussed earlier to validate the transaction.